NCN/PBAuthorTools/README.md

 ### macOS Setup Guide

-Here's how to set up and run the project locally on macOS:
+Here's how to set up and run the Picture Book Author Tools website locally on macOS:

 1. **Install Homebrew** (if not already installed)
    ```bash